Forecasting as Rendering: A 2D Gaussian Splatting Framework for Time Series Forecasting: Methodology

 Additionally, we adopt the reversible instance normalization technique from RevIN~\cite{kim2021reversible} to preprocess inputs and postprocess outputs, enhancing robustness against temporal distribution variations.

-To explicitly capture the complex coupling between intraperiod- and interperiod- variations, we utilized the inherent periodicity commonly found in real-world data, such as daily cycles~\cite{lin2024cyclenet}.
+To explicitly capture the complex coupling between intra-period and inter-period variations, we utilize the inherent periodicity commonly found in real-world data, such as daily cycles~\cite{lin2024cyclenet}.
 Instead of relying on frequency estimation methods like FFT~\cite{nussbaumer1981fft} which may be sensitive to noise, we define the period length $\mathcal{T}$ as a structural hyperparameter based on domain knowledge~\cite{lim2021tft}.